AnMoreau/PyMoosh/README.md

 ## References

-PyMoosh is described in detail in this [preprint on ArXiV since published in JOSA-B](https://arxiv.org/abs/2309.00654).
+PyMoosh is described in detail in this [tutorial published in JOSA-B](https://opg.optica.org/josab/fulltext.cfm?uri=josab-41-2-A67&id=545746).

 You may cite it:
 ```